 A few free WordPress-specific chat plugins do exist, but support is an issue along with security and upgrade concerns.
 I usually suggest clients use the more common chat options like zendesk/zopim, clickdesk, olark and many more.

-Livechat is my personal favourite, boasting a mountain of useful features and configurations, including a built-in ticketing system to provide customer support after office hours.
+Livechat is the industry favourite, boasting a mountain of useful features and configurations, including a built-in ticketing system to provide customer support after office hours.
 But their woocommerce cart linking is unique, allowing you to not only add a chat to your store but also see your customers’ cart details during a chat.
 (There’s also other tools that let you to select items for the client, who checks it and safely completes the purchase).
 There is a modest cost for Livechat from US$16/mth.
 This WooCommerce chat makes it ideal for those running a Woocommerce cart or a Woo booking website.
 Here it could easily pay for itself within days, plus boost your online credibility and reputation.

 Another slightly different tool is Helpscout.
 Primarily a business email and customer service dashboard, will soon have their own chat add-on.
 This, combined with their existing gravity forms or woocommerce cart integration looks good.
 Still more a developer toolkit than for the average web designer, but this option has huge potential to enhance customer service.

 Want a free chat option?

-If running a cart site, I’d avoid any free options.
-But for those starting out or without a cart, then Tidio is very good, although I prefer Chatra.
-Simple to configure, with email notifications and a free mobile app.
-Their enhanced pro ($15/mth) upgraded version boasts even more features for users and superior tools for us developers. i.e. The ability to linkup with helpscout, CRM systems, plus use of event triggers, can take business automation and customer support to another level.
+For those starting out, Tidio is superb and the one I like the best.
+Simple to configure, with email notifications and a handy, free mobile app.
+Their premium versions boast even more features for users and superior tools for us developers. i.e. The ability to linkup with helpscout, CRM systems, Facebook messenger, plus use of event triggers, all can take business automation and customer support to another level.
 I’d also consider linking it with the amazing Amocrm for those wanting to nurture, share and track sales leads, in realtime.

 Which is best?